Memorix101/SharpQuake/ReadMe.txt

 If you have original mod packs (from Rogue or/and from Hipnotic) run them with appropriate switch: -rogue or -hipnotic

 All mentioned switches are native Quake switches, so they documented in original Q-docs.

-Fixed bugs

-1) Audio initialization bug: sometimes programm starts without sound and (with developer=1) there is a 3 messages in console:
-UnlockBuffer: No free buffers!
-UnlockBuffer: No free buffers!
-UnlockBuffer: No free buffers!

-2) Wrong index returned by String.IndexOf () in ProgsEdict.cs in Linux (reported by Miguel G L):
-For example, in linux "String.IndexOf()" method returns an index "offset = 6633" in the case of Windows "offset = 6632".
-The correct value is 6632

 Enjoy!